niciunu/web_compatible_renamig_tool/README.md

 2. Make the file executable using this command: chmod +x web_rename
 3. Create a directory called web
 4. Put the files that you need to rename in that directory
+5. Execute the script using the command ./web_rename

 MIT License
 Copyright (c) [2025] [Alexandru Trofim]